 For your ricotta filling, you'll need:

-- full-fat ricotta cheese – it should be strained to eliminate some of the moisture — there are a few ways to strain ricotta cheese, but my shortcut method for this cannoli tart is below!
+- full-fat ricotta cheese - it should be strained to eliminate some of the moisture -- there are a few ways to strain ricotta cheese, but my shortcut method is below!
 In short, I just wrap it in paper towels a few times to absorb any extra liquid.

 - full-fat cream cheese - helps to give the filling a smooth, creamy texture, and since this is a no-bake recipe, the cream cheese helps it solidify a bit better as it chills.